biostat-jieding/ARAuxSP/README.md

 # ARAuxSP
-This is an package for fitting additive risk model with auxiliary subgroup survival information.
+This is an package for fitting additive risk model with potentially heterogeneous subgroup survival rates as auxiliary information.

+The main function is **AR.AuxSP.AGMM()**.
+The key techniques we used are generalized method of moments and penalization.